hannemann/php-transcode/README.md

 # Transcoding
 ## Multiple files produced by VDR
 1. Concat
-2. Scale to desired width
+2. Optionally scale to desired width
+3. If not scaled remux to mkv or mp4
-3. Use Clipper to mark parts to be keeped
+4. Use Clipper to mark parts to be keeped
-4. Transcode
+5. Transcode

+## Single file
+Like multiple files but skip step 1
 ## Troubleshooting
 * The user of the php process has to have rw access to the render device
 * If its the case that the Resolution changes in the Input than you should trim the Video first.